 Selfishly, I’m writing this for me too.
 As someone in the same boat as you, I just want a place to go when I’m looking for answers.
 I’ve spent days pouring through articles, blogs, government websites and even stalking brokers to find the answers to some of the most common questions asked by first home buyers (FHB), so you can start your process with hopefully a little more clarity than before you started reading this.

-I reached out to one of ALI’s authorised mortgage brokers, whose clientele is predominately first home buyers – the wonderful Jaime Savory of Gippsland Finance Solutions.
-I asked Jaime if she could shed some light on the top questions FHB are asking her in their appointments.
+I reached out to one of ALI’s authorised mortgage brokers, whose clientele is predominately first home buyers and I asked if they could shed some light on the top questions FHB are asking her in their appointments.

 “This can change from house to house and even from bank to bank.
 I sit with my clients and give them scenarios so they understand exactly what they will need to settle on the house or build their dream home”.